foxriver76/ioBroker.docs/docs/ru/adapterref/iobroker.swiss-weather-api/README.md

 ![TR: Travis-CI](http://img.shields.io/travis/baerengraben/ioBroker.swiss-weather-api/master.svg)

 TR: # ioBroker.swiss-weather-api
+TR: #Attention!!!
+TR: **SRG has completely rebuilt its API.
+The old API (<= adapter version 0.3.2) is NOT supported anymore.
+From adapter version 0.9.x the new API of the SRG is used.
+That's why a new SRG APP (eg product "Freemium") must be created (https://developer.srgssr.ch/apis/srf-weather).
+See also Readme, chapter "Getting started" (below).
+Please also note that the new API will also create completely new objects.**

+TR: **The good news is that the new API also provides  more data. ;)**

+TR: **Update procedure**

+TR: So my recommendation for the update from 0.3.2 to 0.9.x is:

+TR: - remove the old adapter before installing version 0.9.x.
+TR:    - please note that the data-objects will be removed accordingly as well.
+TR: - create a new freemium app on srg developer portal (https://developer.srgssr.ch/apis/srf-weather)
+TR: - install new version 0.9.x and set configuration with new consumerkey and consumersecret
+TR:   - on startup, the new adapter will create new, different data-objects.

 TR: ## swiss-weather-api adapter for ioBroker
 TR: Connects to the great SRF weather API (https://developer.srgssr.ch/apis/srf-weather).
 The SRF Weather REST API allows you to get weather forecasts and reports from more than 25.000 locations across Switzerland.
 A "Freemium" subscription allows you to get 50 Request/day.